hutchresearch/Sagitta/README.md

 ###### Only Downloading Data
 If you want to only download all of the data required for the use of the pipeline but NOT run any of the models, than you can use the ```--download_only``` flag to perform this action.
 It will download all required Gaia and 2MASS fields along with their associated errors, parallax, PMRA, PMDEC, PMRA_error, and PMDEC_error for every star with Gaia source ID specified.

+###### Single source mode
+By default, Sagitta expects a path to the table that would contain source_id of each star.
+If you are interested in estimating parameters of only one star, instead of a catalog, it is possible to provide source_id as an input with the flag of ```--single_object```.

 ###### Prediction Uncertainty Statistic Generation
 Also included in the pipeline is a uncertainty statistics generator for each of the models predictions.
 The statistics are generated on a per-star basis by randomly varying the input parameters by their associated errors and analyzing the outputs.
 The number of times each star is sampled to create these output statistics is an option given to the user but it should be noted that computaional cost scales linearly with the number of times sampled.
 These uncertainty generators are turned off by default but can be turned on by specifying the ```--av_uncertainty```, ```--pms_uncertainty```, or ```--age_uncertainy``` flags where the number of times to sample each star follows the flag (ie using ```--age_uncertainty 10``` would generate the age model output statistics for each star by sampling each star 10 times, varying the outputs, and analying the predictions).
 The statistics produced for the model output includes mean, median, standard deviation, variance, minimum, and maximum.